peter-leonov/ngx_http_js_module/README.markdown

 ### subrequest(uri, callback)

-Subrequests in nginx are by no means an AJAX requests.
-Subrequests are quite useless at the point as far as they share the same headers and variables set in the main request, in the same time requests are processed in parallel.
+Sub-requests in nginx are by no means an AJAX requests.
+Sub-requests are quite useless at the point as far as they share the same headers and variables set in the main request, in the same time requests are processed in parallel.
 In short use this if and only if you know what you are doing ;)

-This methods creates a subrequest (a dependent request with shared almost everything) and directs it to the `uri`.
-After the subrequest is complete (always asynchronous) nginx will invoke the `callback`.
+This methods creates a sub-request (a dependent request with shared almost everything) and directs it to the `uri`.
+After the sub-request is complete (always asynchronous) nginx will invoke the `callback`.

-On the successful subrequest creation the method return a subrequest object (actually a `Nginx.Request` instance).
+On the successful sub-request creation the method return a sub-request object (actually a `Nginx.Request` instance).
 It looks like a general request but it is not, be careful with it as far as we do not know all the cases in which it can crash ;)

 The callback itself is very interesting part:

 	function callback (sr, body, rc) { /* ... */ }

-The callback takes three parameters: subrequest (`sr`) in which context it was invoked, the response body data (`body`) and the subrequest “result code” (`rc`).
+The callback takes three parameters: sub-request (`sr`) in which context it was invoked, the response body data (`body`) and the sub-request “result code” (`rc`).
 The last one is an internal nginx code and now is used for test purposes only.

-This is a good idea to issue a subrequest through the `proxy_passs` even to the nginx itself.
+This is a good idea to issue a sub-request through the `proxy_passs` even to the nginx itself.
 This trick helps to deal with other modules in cost of establishing a loopback connection from nginx to nginx itself.

 In nginx.conf: